CIRES/ EARTH LAB Machine Learning Applications to Earth Observations of Natural Hazards Post-Doc

 What We Can Offer

-We can offer competitive salary and a comprehensive benefits package.
+- We can offer a competitive salary and a comprehensive benefits package.

 The University of Colorado offers excellent benefits , including medical, dental, retirement, paid time off, tuition benefit and ECO Pass.
 The University of Colorado Boulder is one of the largest employers in Boulder County and offers an inspiring higher education environment.
 Learn more about the University of Colorado Boulder .